megheshsolanki/ROR-Learning/readme.md

 •  Input Validation: Validate input data to prevent injection attacks (such as SQL injection).

 • Unit Tests: Write unit tests for the whole project

+## Security Features (/security-features)

+Project: Implement security measures in a file-sharing API.

+Contents:

+• Secure File Upload: Create an endpoint POST /upload with secure file upload capabilities.
+Implement checks to prevent unauthorised access.

+• Input Validation: Validate input data to prevent injection attacks (such as SQL injection).

+• Encryption: Implement encryption for sensitive data storage and transmission, such as passwords or files being uploaded.

+• Unit Tests: Write unit tests for the whole project